Adewunmi97/Todo-list.github.io/README.md

 ## Project Description

-* "Awesome books" is a simple website that displays a list of books and allows you to add and remove books from that list.
-By building this application, you will learn how to manage data using JavaScript.
+* "Ade's Todo App" is a simple website that displays a list of tasks and allows you to add and remove task from that list.
+By building this application, you will learn how to manage data using Jquery.
 Thanks to that your website will be more interactive.
 You will also use a medium-fidelity wireframe to build the UI.

 ## Getting Started